osmsec/pimp-my-caido/Workflows/Passive/RequestTinter/README.md

-# tint-my-requests
+# RequestTinter

 Author: [deathflash](https://x.com/deathflash1411) / [OsmSec](https://github.com/osmsec)

-Tint-my-requests is a Caido workflow that applies color tints to in-scope HTTP requests, making it easier to identify them based on their respective methods as below:
+RequestTinter is a Caido workflow that applies color tints to in-scope HTTP requests, making it easier to identify them based on their respective methods as below:

 | Method | Color           |
 | ------ | --------------- |